Ransomware persists even as high-profile attacks have slowed | Technology

 The college's ordeal reflects the challenges the Biden administration faces in stamping out the threat — and its uneven progress in doing so since ransomware became an urgent national security problem last spring.

-The White House said it was determined to "fight all ransomware" through its various tools but that the government's response depends on the severity of the attack.
+The White House said in a statement that it was determined to “fight all ransomware” through its various tools but that the government's response depends on the severity of the attack.

 “There are some that are law enforcement matters and others that are high impact, disruptive ransomware activity posing a direct national security threat that require other measures,” the White House statement said.